normalvector/ue4_procedural_toolkit_demos/README.md

 ## General TODO
 * Some C++ conventions to check
-* Put variable declarations inside loops- let the C++ optimizer deal with those.-
+* Put variable declarations inside loops- let the C++ optimizer deal with those.
 * Enforce UE4-style naming (UpperCamelCase for variables)
 * Check the passing of FRandomStream, should it be reference?
 * Add Javadoc-docs based on this document- which can then be used by doxygen to create this document's replacement!